arctrong/md2html/readme.txt

 In the end, this tool has a set of useful plugins that automate and simplify typical tasks and make the documentation look more professionally.

-**M<sub>2</sub>H** doesn't lay much restrictions on the documentation project organization and lets the user make their own configuration.
-There are recommendations on the project organization described in this documentation and used for its creation.
+**M<sub>2</sub>H** doesn't lay much restrictions on the documentation project's organization and lets the users make their own configuration.
+There are recommendations on the project's organization described in this documentation and used for its creation.